-6.69 Supply of ...
+6.71 Supply of ...

 Care should be taken in accepting this term when it is used to qualify services.

-It is acceptable in some circumstances, for example, supply of electricity in Class 39, where the term is often closely allied to distribution.
-It is also acceptable in the term catering services for the supply of meals (in Class 43) because the material being supplied, and the nature of the service, have both been given.
+It is acceptable in some circumstances, for example, supply of electricity in Class 39, where the term is often closely related to distribution.
+The same applies to the supply of other commodities such as the supply of water (Class 39).